JuanLuna21/JuanLuna21/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on My Portafolio.
-- 🌱 I’m currently learning  Angular and Google Analytics.
+- 🌱 I’m currently learning  Italian Language,Angular and Google Analytics.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: lunacalvojuanignacio@gmail.com.